georgjz/georgjz.github.io/_drafts/wyvern/2020-01-30-wyvern-02-DRAFT.md

 ## Architecture Overview

 [Last time][wyvern01], I wrote about my motivation to create a new assembly toolchain for cross-development targeting older architectures like [Z80][z80] or [6502][6502].
 In this article, I'll describe the overall architecture of Wyvern.
 How it will deviate from classical multi-pass assemblers and why.
-I'll just start with Z80 for the beginning, but I want ultimately support [68k][68k] and [6809][6809] for some platforms I'd like to target someday.
+I'll just start with 65C02 as it is a small enough instruction set that I can present as a whole here.
+But I want ultimately support (including but not limited to) [Z80][z80], [68k][68k] and [6809][6809] for some platforms I'd like to target someday.

 <figure>
     <a href="{{ "/assets/wyvern/01_basic_overview.png" | absolute_url }}">